superhero1/ffritz/OPENVPN.md

 OpenVPN Integration (experimental)
 ==================================

-An OpenVPN server will be started on the Atom core if the file /var/media/ftp/ffrits/etc/openvpn/openvpn.conf exists. openvpn.conf.template in the same directory can be used as template.
+An OpenVPN server will be started on the Atom core if persistent configuration data has been generated (see below).

 This particluar sample configuration starts OpenVPN as server in bridge mode with TLS.
 A connecting client is integrated into the LAN side of the box